-In determining an appropriate investment strategy for the Scheme, the Trustees consider the ability of the Scheme and the sponsoring employer to absorb risks.
+In determining an appropriate investment strategy for the Scheme, the Trustee considers the ability of the Scheme and the sponsoring employer to absorb risks.

-The principal investment risks identified by the Trustees are listed in the appendix to this document together with an explanation of how those risks are mitigated.
+The principal investment risks identified by the Trustee are listed in the appendix to this document together with an explanation of how those risks are mitigated.

-The Trustees will review the investment risks faced by the Scheme at least every three years.
+The Trustee will review the investment risks faced by the Scheme at least every three years.